abhisheknirmal02-lab/India-General-Election-2024-Analysis-Dashboard/README.md

 🎯 Objective

-To build an interactive dashboard for analyzing election results at multiple levels To identify trends in alliance performance (NDA, I.N.D.I.A., Others) To enable drill-down analysis from national to constituency level To provide data-driven insights into voting patterns and political landscape
+To build an interactive dashboard for analyzing election results at multiple level.

+To identify trends in alliance performance (NDA, I.N.D.I.A., Others).

+To enable drill-down analysis from national to constituency level.

+To provide data-driven insights into voting patterns and political landscape.

 📊 Dashboard Features / Pages